OFA-Sys/Chinese-CLIP/README_En.md

 ### Finetuning

 We introduce the procedures of training for users to learn about the details of the model.
 We finetune with the pretrained Chinese CLIP.
-For MUGE and Flickr30K-CN, we provide scripts `run_scripts/muge_finetune_vit-b-16_rbt-base.sh` and `run_scripts/flickr30k_finetune_vit-b-16_rbt-base.sh`.
-The scripts support single-worker and distributed training.
+For MUGE and Flickr30K-CN, we provide scripts `run_scripts/muge_finetune_vit-b-16_rbt-base.sh` and `run_scripts/flickr30k_finetune_vit-b-16_rbt-base.sh`. <b>The scripts support single-worker and distributed training.
 Before running, follow the instructions at the beggining of the scripts and fill in your configuration for distributed training.
-Then run the scripts to start your training.
-Logs and checkpoints will be saved at your specified paths.
+Then run the scripts to start your training.</b> Logs and checkpoints will be saved at your specified paths.

 ```bash
 cd Chinese-CLIP/